-It can be daunting to try and classify the world's businesses, given that there are more than sixty-three thousand publicly traded companies in the world1.
-Each has unique assets, liabilities, and strategic goals.
+It can be daunting to try and classify the world's businesses, given that there are more than 63,000 publicly traded companies in the world.* Each has unique assets, liabilities, and strategic goals.

 Though there is no perfect method for classification, the Global Industry Classification Standard (GICS) is one of the more widely used methods.
-GICS breaks out the world’s companies into the ten highest level categories, described in greater detail below.
-These ten sectors are broken down further into 24 industry groups, 68 industries, and 154 sub industries.
+GICS breaks out the world's companies into the 11 highest level categories, described in greater detail below.
+These 11 sectors are broken down further into 24 industry groups, 68 industries, and 157 sub-industries.
 This method concentrates on grouping companies based on their primary business activity.

 Stocks in this sector are highly correlated to the price of commodities such as crude oil and natural gas.
 The energy sector is cyclical in nature and is sensitive to changes in consumer demand.